Skip to main content

 Vacuum

 Two long-standing complaints land together.
-Autovacuum can use parallel workers.
-The pg_stat_* views expose enough state that diagnosing a slow vacuum no longer relies on guesswork.
+Autovacuum can finally use parallel workers, and the pg_stat_* views expose enough state that diagnosing a slow vacuum no longer relies on guesswork.

 Autovacuum priority is now visible. pg_stat_autovacuum_scores exposes why a given table is queued ahead of another.
 A family of autovacuum_*_score_weight GUCs (covering freeze, vacuum, vacuum-insert, multixact-freeze, and analyze pressure) lets operators tune the priority function.
 Before 19, autovacuum picked tables in discovery order; tuning amounted to changing thresholds and hoping.